John Franklin Miller (California politician)

 John Franklin Miller (November 21, 1831 – March 8, 1886) was a lawyer, businessman, and general in the Union Army during the American Civil War.
 He represented California in the United States Senate from 1881 until his death.
-He was notorious for several bills against the Chinese immigrants.
+He was a proponent of several bills against Chinese immigrants.

 Early life and career

 Miller was born in South Bend, Indiana, to William Miller.
 His nephew, also named John Franklin Miller, was later a congressman from Washington.
 Both sometimes went by John F. Miller.
 Miller was educated in South Bend, Chicago, and in Ballston Spa, New York, where he received a law degree in 1852 from the New York State and National Law School.
 He was admitted to the bar and established a law practice in South Bend, but moved the next year to Napa, California.
 There, he continued his career as a lawyer, as well as becoming the county treasurer.
 He returned to South Bend in 1855 and resumed his practice.
 Miller was elected to the Indiana State Senate in 1860.